winitzki/scall/tutorial/programming_dhall.md

 ### Existential types: `unpack` and then `pack` is identity

-In this subsection, we fix an arbitrary type constructor `P : Type → Type` and study values of type `Exists P`.
+In this subsection, we fix an arbitrary type constructor `P : Type → Type` and study values of type `ExistsP`.

 By assuming that `P` is always fixed, we may simplify the definitions of `pack` and `unpack`: